ydigikat/silicon-soundscapes/docs/Foundations/introduction.md

 At its core, digital audio is about capturing continuous sound waves and representing them as a series of discrete numerical values.

 Imagine taking a photograph of a moving object – just as a photo captures an instant in time, digital audio captures snapshots of sound pressure levels many thousands of times per second.
-These snapshots, or samples, when played back in rapid succession, recreate the original sound.
+These snapshots, or samples, when played back in rapid succession, recreate the original sound, much the same way as individual frames, pictures, in a film when played back in rapid succession produce a moving picture.

 The quality and accuracy of this digital representation depend on two fundamental parameters: sample rate and bit depth.